New Zealand

 How to prepare: Create and regularly update a business continuity plan that includes cyber incident scenarios.
 Conduct drills to ensure staff are familiar with emergency procedures.

-By analysing these factors, underwriters aim to gauge the likelihood and potential impact of a cyber event on the business.
+By analyzing these factors, underwriters aim to gauge the likelihood and potential impact of a cyber event on the business.
 At Delta, our underwriters use cyber risk management tools to help insureds build their cyber resilience and be in the best position to ensure effective coverage and premium.

 Contact one of our Delta underwriters today to discuss how we can help you and your clients.